Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/big data strategies.md

 This prevents many typical analysis strategies.
 Here we'll discuss ways to work with big datasets.

+## Strategy 1: be intentional about what data you bring into memory

+No analysis method uses all your data at once.
+So for any given analysis, pull in only what you need.
+See below for a discussion of data types and how to handle them.

 ### Data types:

 CosMx data comes several varieties: